Mental Health Statistics

 Mental health is a big issue for young people…

-- 1 in 10 children have a diagnosable mental health disorder – that’s roughly 3 children in every classroom (i)
+- 1 in 8 children have a diagnosable mental health disorder – that’s roughly 3 children in every classroom (i).

 It has a big impact in adulthood...

-- 1 in 3 adult mental health conditions relate directly to adverse childhood experiences (viii)
+- 1 in 3 adult mental health conditions relate directly to adverse childhood experiences (vi).

 Young people need more support…

-- 3 in 4 children with a diagnosable mental health condition do not get access to the support that they need (ix)
+- Less than 1 in 3 children and young people with a diagnosable mental health condition get access to NHS care and treatment (viii).

 iii.
 Kessler RC et al. (2005).
 ‘Lifetime Prevalence and Age-of-Onset Distributions of DSM-IV Disorders in the National Comorbidity Survey Replication’.